Beit She'an: Early Muslim period

-In 634, Byzantine forces were defeated by the Muslim army of Caliph Umar ibn al-Khattab and the city reverted to its Semitic name, being named Baysan in Arabic.
-The day of victory came to be known in Arabic as Yawm Baysan or "the day of Baysan."
-The city was not damaged and the newly arrived Muslims lived together with its Christian population until the 8th century, but the city declined during this period.
-Structures were built in the streets themselves, narrowing them to mere alleyways, and makeshift shops were opened among the colonnades.
-The city reached a low point by the 8th century, witnessed by the removal of marble for producing lime, the blocking off of the main street, and the conversion of a main plaza into a cemetery.
+In 634, Byzantine forces were defeated by the Rashidun army under the Rashid caliph Umar, and the city reverted to its Semitic name, being named Baysan in Arabic.
+The day of victory came to be known in Arabic as Yawm Baysan "day of Baysan."
+The city was not damaged; newly arrived Muslims lived alongside the Christian population until the 8th century.
+The town formed one of the districts of Jund al-Urdunn, itself a part of the Bilad al-Sham, until the Crusades.

+The city declined; structures were built in the streets, narrowing them to mere alleys, and makeshift shops were opened among the colonnades.
+The city reached a low point in the 8th century, witnessed by the removal of marble for producing lime, the blocking off of the main street, and the conversion of a main plaza into a cemetery.

 However, some recently discovered counter-evidence may be offered to this picture of decline.
-In common with state-directed building work carried out in other towns and cities in the region during the 720s, Baysan's commercial infrastructure was refurbished: its main colonnaded market street, once thought to date to the sixth century, is now known—on the basis of a mosaic inscription—to be a redesign dating from the time of the Umayyad caliph Hisham (r.
+In common with state-directed building work carried out in other towns and cities in the region during the 720s, Baysan's commercial infrastructure was refurbished: its main colonnaded market street, once thought to date to the sixth century, is now known—based on a mosaic inscription—to be a redesign dating from the time of the Umayyad caliph Hisham ibn Abd al-Malik (r.
 724–43).
-Abu Ubayd al-Andalusi noted that the wine produced there was delicious.
+Al-Bakri of al-Andalus noted that the wine produced there was delicious.

-On January 18, 749, Umayyad Baysan was completely devastated by a catastrophic earthquake.
-A few residential neighborhoods grew up on the ruins, probably established by the survivors, but the city never recovered its magnificence.
-The city center moved to the southern hill where later the Crusaders built their castle.
+On January 18, 749, Umayyad Baysan was devastated by a catastrophic earthquake.
+A few residential neighborhoods grew among the ruins, probably established by the survivors, but the city never recovered its magnificence.
+The city center moved to the southern hill, where the Crusaders later built a castle.

-Jerusalemite historian al-Muqaddasi visited Baysan in 985, during Abbasid rule and wrote that it was "on the river, with plentiful palm trees, and water, though somewhat heavy (brackish.)"
-He further noted that Baysan was notable for its indigo, rice, dates and grape syrup known as dibs.
-The town formed one of the districts (kurah) of Jund al-Urdunn during this period.
+Jerusalemite historian al-Muqaddasi visited Baysan in 985, during the Abbasid Caliphate and wrote that it was "on the river, with plentiful palm trees, and water, though somewhat heavy (brackish.)"
+He further noted that Baysan was notable for its indigo, rice, dates, and grape syrup known as dibs.
 Its principal mosque was situated in the center of its marketplace.